Automated Optical Inspection: How It Works & Why It Matters

 Feature-Based Algorithms

-These algorithms focus on identifying distinct features within the printed circuit board, analyzing attributes such as size, shape, and color.
-Feature-based analysis is particularly useful for detecting solder joint quality and ensuring that components are positioned correctly.
+These algorithms focus on identifying distinct features within the PCB, analyzing attributes such as size, shape, and color.
+Feature-based analysis is particularly useful for detecting solder joint quality and ensuring that electronic components are positioned correctly.

 Machine Learning Algorithms